-As of March 15, 2021, the District contained 3,825 homes, including 33 homes under construction.
-See "BUILDERS."
-According to the District's Engineer, the development of 3,869 single-family residential lots located within the District (an aggregate of approximately 1,026.88 acres) is complete with the provision of components of the System and street paving.
+As of July 15, 2021, the District contained 3,866 homes, including 19 homes under construction.
+See "BUILDER."
+According to the District's Engineer, the development of 3,868 single-family residential lots located within the District (an aggregate of approximately 1,026.91 acres) is complete with the provision of components of the System and street paving.
 Approximately 44.16 total acres located within the District have been developed with the provision of trunk components of the System and street paving to the perimeter of such acres on which eight strip retail shopping centers, two office buildings, three stand-alone businesses, a Montessori school, a gasoline service station/convenience store and an HEB grocery store aggregating approximately 440,970 square feet of building area have been constructed.
 A splash pad facility, consisting of a zero-entry swimming pool, fountains and a community building, has been constructed on an approximately 5.24 acre site located within the District; a recreational facility, consisting of a junior Olympic swimming pool, bath houses and a children's playground, has been constructed on an approximately 4.44 acre site located within the District; and another recreational facility consisting of a junior Olympic swimming pool and a clubhouse has been constructed on an approximately 1.84 acre site located within the District.
 In addition, approximately 13.51 total acres located within the District which have been developed for recreation facilities contain a recreational center on approximately 2.21 of such acres and a lake on approximately 9.02 of such acres.

 Lamar Consolidated Independent School District ("LCISD") has constructed an elementary school on approximately 35.87 acres of land located within the District and approximately 20.97 acres of land located within the District are being used by the Lamar Consolidated Independent School District for agricultural purposes which land and facilities that are owned by LCISD are not subject to taxation by the District.
-A Seventh Day Adventist Church has been constructed on approximately 6.01 acres located within the District.
+A Seventh Day Adventist Church has been constructed on approximately 6.01 acres located within the District which is not subject to taxation by the District.

 In addition to the aforementioned development, approximately 19.23 acres of land located in the District are available for future development that are owned by multiple parties.
 It is anticipated that such currently undeveloped acres are expected to be utilized for commercial and/or multi-family residential development or other uses.
 However, because there is no legal commitment to the District on the part of any of the owners of the currently undeveloped land located within the District to develop such land according to any specific plan, timetable, or at all, the District cannot predict when, or whether, any of such currently undeveloped acres located within the District might be developed.
-The balance of the land located within the District is contained within various easements or rightsof-way, or is otherwise not available for future development.
-See "DEVELOPERS AND OTHER PRINCIPAL LANDOWNERS," "FUTURE
+The balance of the land located within the District is contained within various easements or rights-of-way, or is otherwise not available for future development.
+See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments," "TAX DATA - Principal 2020 Taxpayers," "DEVELOPERS AND OTHER PRINCIPAL LANDOWNERS" and "FUTURE DEVELOPMENT."